staz0t/hashcatch/README.md

 # hashcatch
-Capture handshakes of nearby WiFi networks automatically
+Hashcatch deauthenticates clients connected to all nearby WiFi networks and tries to capture the handshakes.
+It can be used in any linux device including Raspberry Pi and Nethunter devices so that you can capture handshakes while walking your dog

 Written by [@SivaneshAshok](https://twitter.com/sivaneshashok)

-Hashcatch can be used in any linux device including a Raspberry Pi and Nethunter devices so that you can capture handshakes while walking your dog

 #### PoC of hashcatch (running with a couple of WiFi networks within range)
 [![hashcatch PoC](https://asciinema.org/a/AQEzLSxo7teoxPzNSJfwn4UNQ.svg)](https://asciinema.org/a/AQEzLSxo7teoxPzNSJfwn4UNQ)